Account

 The long-term capital gains tax rate is currently capped at 20%.

 To determine the amount of capital gains on real estate, subtract your basis from the sale price.
-Your basis in the real estate is generally the amount paid for the real estate plus closing costs, real estate agent fees, and significant capital improvements, such as a new roof or septic system.
-The sale of real estate is generally reported on your individual tax return with Form 8949 and Schedule D. Because of the complexity of reporting the sale of real estate, you may want a tax professional to review your tax return.
+Your basis in the real estate is generally the amount paid for the property plus closing costs, real estate agent fees, and significant capital improvements, such as a new roof or septic system.
+The sale of real estate is generally reported on your individual tax return using Form 8949 and Schedule D. Because of the complexity of reporting the sale of real estate, you may want a Tax Pro to review your tax return.

 How do capital gains affect my taxes?

 When a capital asset is sold for a profit, the taxpayer must report the sale on their income tax return.
 Short-term capital gains are taxed as ordinary income.
-For tax years 2023-2024, the highest rate for an individual is 37%.
-Long-term capital gains, however, have better tax rates.
+For tax years 2024 and 2025, the highest rate for an individual is 37%.
+Long-term capital gains, however, are taxed at more favorable rates.

 Long-term capital gains are taxed at either 0%, 15%, or 20%, depending on other reported income.
 Most taxpayers pay 15% or less.

-Some taxpayers may also be subject to Net Investment Income Tax (NIIT) on their long-term capital gains.
+Some taxpayers may also be subject to the Net Investment Income Tax (NIIT) on their capital gains.
 The NIIT is a 3.8% tax for taxpayers with income above certain thresholds.
-NIIT applies for single taxpayers and married couples filing jointly with modified adjusted gross incomes exceeding $200,000 and $250,000, respectively.
-Because of NIIT, the total federal tax on long-term capital gains may be as high as 23.8%.
+The NIIT applies to single taxpayers and married couples filing jointly with modified adjusted gross incomes exceeding $200,000 and $250,000, respectively.
+Because of the NIIT, the total federal tax on long-term capital gains may be as high as 23.8%, and the federal tax on short-term capital gains may be as high as 40.8%.

 How can I minimize capital gains taxes?